Fetal scalp blood testing: Fetal Monitoring Parameters

 During pregnancy, placental gas-exchange is primarily responsible for fetus well-being.
 Placental dysfunction can results in fetal risks such as acidosis, hypoxia, and stillbirth.
 The normal arterial pH of the fetus is approximately 7.35 before labor.
 Furthermore, there is a declined in pH which has shown that the mean umbilical arterial pH at birth predicts a pH > 7.25.
 An abnormal decreases in pH, on the other hand, is shown that there may be a potential risk of acidosis in fetus if the pH is below a threshold of 7.21.

 Fetal scalp blood testing for lactate became well-known in the 1990s.
 One study has shown that there is a correlation between both umbilical cord pH and lactate measurement in fetus arterial blood.
 From a physiological standpoint, lactate levels in tissues earlier increase before pH decreases in oxygenation deficiency.
 The advantages of lactate measurement is that it is required 5 μl of fetal blood for analysis and provided immediate results compared to pH scalp testing.
 One of the observational studies suggested that a threshold of 4.8 mmol/L of lactate scalp measurement was chosen to prevent acidemia in newborns, which is corresponding to fetal scalp pH of 7.21.

 Using scalp lactate measurements compared to pH helps provide an easier and more affordable method than continuous electronic fetal monitoring.
 Nevertheless, literature has shown that both methods has no significant difference in measuring oxygen deprivation as well as in fetal outcome after delivery.

 Advancements

 Improvements to the fetal blood scalp test procedure have been attempted to decrease invasiveness.
 Researchers have created a portable oximeter device which attaches to the hand of a physician and allows for the measurement of fetal oxygenation status.
-This method does not require blood draw from the scalp of the fetus, but instead acts as a indirect measurement of fetal blood pH status by measuring oxygen saturation.
+This method does not require blood draw from the scalp of the fetus, but instead acts as an indirect measurement of fetal blood pH status by measuring oxygen saturation.
 Furthermore, studies are being done to evaluate and compare between the fetal scalp blood test and digital fetal scalp blood test, an alternative to fetal scalp blood test that is less invasive, as a second-line test for fetal hypoxia and acid-base status.